irsat000/CAI-Tools/README.md

 # Feature List
 ###### Download Character (json)
 It downloads the character file in formats supported by other AI platforms, such as Tavern and Oobabooga.
+###### Download Character Card (png)
+It downloads the character card.
+Only works on characters who have an avatar.
+You can further edit this card in https://zoltanai.github.io/character-editor/
 ###### Download as Oobabooga chat
 It downloads the conversation in Oobabooga chat format.
 You can continue the conversation in Oobabooga with it.
 ###### Download as Tavern chat